gsaurer/python-sonos-nfc/README.md

 	* Format: tunein:[id]
 	* Example: _tunein:8007_

-The card programm will write the uri to the card including some meta information to get the content right
+The card programm will write the uri to the card including some meta information to get the content right.
+Please make sure that the service you want to leverage are configured correclty in your node-sonos-http-api server.
+Follow the instructions there as the service leverages the standard api's to play the music.

 Read Cards